btoll/benjamintoll.com/content/post/the_lpic1_102_security.md

 ### `gpg-agent`

-The [`gpg-agent`] is a daemon that stores keys in memory.
+The [`gpg-agent`] is a daemon that manages private keys and stores keys in memory.
 When `gpg` needs to perform an operation, it will ask the daemon for the key material, and if it doesn't have it, will get it from the keyring, thus prompting for a password (and raising your [`pinentry`] program).

 Essentially, it stores keys in memory so you don't have to keep entering passphrases every time you invoke `gpg`.